donskifarrell/meteor-chartjs/README.md

+# Example code of using Chart.js with Meteor

+This example has been tested using Meteor v0.8.0

 # Chart.js for Meteor

 The minified JS file has been slightly modified from the official version to fix an issue with variable scoping in Meteor 0.6.5.1 (removed outermost 'var').